Christmas carol: Church and liturgical use

 Almost all the well-known carols were not sung in church until the second half of the 19th century.
 Hymns Ancient and Modern 1861–1874 included several carols.

 Isaac Watts, the "father of English hymnody", composed "Joy to the World", which has become a popular Christmas carol even though it is widely believed that Watts did not write it to be sung only at Christmas.

 Charles Wesley wrote texts for at least three Christmas carols, of which the best known was originally entitled "Hark!
 How All the Welkin Rings", later edited to "Hark! the Herald Angels Sing".

 A tune from a cantata, Festgesang, by Felix Mendelssohn in 1840 was adapted by William H. Cummings to fit Wesley's words.
 This combination first appeared in "Hymns Ancient and Modern" in 1861.

 "Silent Night" comes from Austria.
-The carol was first performed in the Nikolaus-Kirche (Church of St. Nicholas) in Oberndorf, Austria on 24 December 1818.
+The carol was first performed in the Nikolauskirche in Oberndorf on 24 December 1818.
 Mohr had composed the words much earlier, in 1816, but on Christmas Eve brought them to Gruber and asked him to compose a melody and guitar accompaniment for the church service.
 The first English translation was in 1871 where it was published in a Methodist hymnal.